 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 The statute of limitations, which varies by state, can protect you from lawsuits brought to settle old debts.

 When it comes to your debts, what happens if you don’t pay back the money you owe?
-Creditors may report delinquent debt to the major consumer credit bureaus — Equifax, Experian and TransUnion — which can show up on your credit reports and damage your credit.
+Creditors may report delinquent debt to the three major consumer credit bureaus — Equifax, Experian and TransUnion — which can show up on your credit reports and damage your credit.
 Your debts may also be sent to collections, where debt collectors may also file a lawsuit and get a judgment against you.

 The consequences can be dire, but many unpaid debts won’t haunt you forever thanks to the statute of limitations on debt, as well as limits on how long negative information stays on your credit reports.